ScootKit/scnx-docs/docs/scnx/account-and-billing/faq.md

 * Your card was issued in a nation affected by international sanctions / by a bank in such nation
 * Your card has been involved in fraud previously
 * The data your entered is invalid
-* Our payment provided deemed your transaction as high-risk and has denied it
+* Our payment provider deemed your transaction as high-risk and has denied it
 * Your card has been reported as stolen
 * You card could not be verified using 3DS